 The processes by which criminally derived property may be laundered are extensive.
-Though criminal money may be successfully laundered without the assistance of the financial sector, the reality is that hundreds of billions of dollars of criminally derived money is laundered through financial institutions, annually.
-The nature of the services and products offered by the financial services industry (namely managing, controlling and possessing money and property belonging to others) means that it is vulnerable to abuse by money launderers.
+Though criminal money may be successfully laundered without the assistance of the financial sector, the reality is that hundreds of billions of dollars of criminally derived money are laundered through financial institutions, annually.
+This is especially true because the federal authorities take a very expansive view of what qualifies as money laundering.

 What is Racketeering?